 A: Yes.
-Lawful permanent residents (green card holders) can legally work in the U.S. In addition, foreign nationals also may work in the U.S. if they have been authorized by the Citizenship and Immigration Services, and if they abide by the conditions of that employment authorization.
+Lawful permanent residents (green card holders) can legally work in the U.S. In addition, foreign nationals also may work in the U.S. with appropriate U.S. Immigration Citizenship Services (USCIS) work authorization.

 Q: How are foreign nationals usually hired for construction and landscaping jobs?

-Q: How can an employer hire foreign nationals through the H-2b visa provision?
+Q: How can an employer hire foreign nationals through the H-2B visa category?

 A: An employer must obtain a single, valid temporary labor certification application from the U.S. Department of Labor (DOL).
 The DOL will certify the application only if it is convinced there are no U.S. workers for the position (after the employer has advertised in the local newspaper), that the job is temporary, and that the employer will pay the required wages.
-The employer then must ask the U.S. Citizenship and Immigration Services to approve the employment.
+The employer then must file a petition with the U.S. Citizenship and Immigration Service (USCIS) to approve the employment.
 Finally, the foreign worker must appear at a U.S. Consulate in the home country to obtain a U.S. visa.
-Generally, it takes three to four months to complete all of the steps necessary to obtain an H-2b visa; however, sometimes it takes longer because of government delays and because there is a quota on the number of H-2b visas that can be issued each year.
+Generally, it takes three to four months to complete all of the steps necessary to obtain an H-2B visa; however, sometimes it takes longer because of government delays and because there is a quota on the number of H2-B visas that can be issued each year.

-A: Because the H-2b visa is for temporary work, the employment is usually less than a year, but in some cases it can be renewed for a longer period of time or the employer can request a new work authorization year after year for the seasonal or peak-load type of work.
+A: Because the H-2B visa is for temporary work, the employment is usually less than a year, but in some cases it can be longer.

 A: Generally not.
-In some cases, a person can leave the U.S. and return on an H-2b visa, but a person who has been in the U.S. illegally for an extended period of time may not be able to return to the U.S., based on how long he or she had been in the U.S. illegally.
-Specifically, the Illegal Immigration and Immigrant Responsibility Act of 1996 says that a person who leaves the U.S. after having been in the U.S. illegally for 180 days will not be able to return to the U.S. for three years, and a person who leaves after having been in the U.S. illegally for one year will not be able to return to the U.S. for a period of ten years.
+In some cases, a person can leave the U.S. and return on an H-2B visa, but a person who has been in the U.S. illegally for an extended period of time may be subject to inadmissibility to the U.S., based on how long he or she had been in the U.S. illegally.
+Specifically, the Illegal Immigration and Immigrant Responsibility Act of 1996 states that a person who leaves the U.S. after having been in the U.S. illegally for more than 180 days is inadmissible (not able to return to the U.S.) for three years, and a person who leaves after having been in the U.S. illegally for more than one year will not be able to return to the U.S. for a period of 10 years.
 While there are exceptions, these rules prevent most people from returning to the U.S.

-Q: Is Congress considering increasing the number of H-2bs that are granted or create a quicker and easier visa option for the construction and landscaping industries?
+Q: Is Congress considering increasing the number of H-2B visas that are granted, or creating a quicker and easier visa option for the construction and landscaping industries?

-A: There has been no movement on current proposals being considered by Congress as part of an immigration reform package include the creation of a guest worker program or the addition of special “essential worker” visas for jobs in industries such as construction, landscaping and hospitality.
+A: There has been no movement on current proposals being considered by Congress as part of an immigration reform package to include the creation of a guest worker program or the addition of special “essential worker” visas for jobs in industries such as construction, landscaping and hospitality.
 Therefore, employers must deal with the current constraints of the H-2B visa category.